cuny-nytech/single-purpose/README.md

-# Choose Your Own Adventure

-Create a [Choose Your Own Adventure](http://en.wikipedia.org/wiki/Choose_Your_Own_Adventure#Format) game.
-[Here](https://writer.inklestudios.com/stories/musgraveritual) is a fancy web-based example, but creating yours as text-only, command-line based is fine.

-Submit a pull request to this repository with all the necessary files, and replace this README with a description of your game and how to run it.
-Make sure to give the user instructions in the game about how to play, get help, etc.
+# Single-Purpose Site

+Create a single-purpose website, which tells the user one thing, a la [Is It Christmas?](https://isitchristmas.com/).
+It can be something based on:

+* The current date
+* The time
+* The weather
+* Whether Kanye West's most recent tweets mention Kanye West
+* *etc*

+Surprise and delight us – creativity is encouraged. **Deploy the application to Heroku**, and **submit a pull request** to this repository.
+Include:

+* All the necessary files
+* In the README:
+    * Setup instructions
+    * A link to the live app on Heroku